Zuckerberg taps VR to detail relief efforts in Puerto Rico

 Zuckerberg's use of his cartoonish avatar comes as Facebook prepares to host its Oculus Connect, its annual Oculus developer conference.
 Zuckerberg, who spent as much as $3 billion to buy industry leader Oculus VR back in 2014, has championed VR as a way to remake the way we learn, go to the doctor and be entertained.

-He also discussed the company's efforts to restore connectivity on the island, much of which was left without power after the category 3 storm lashed the island last month with 125mph winds.
+He also discussed the company's efforts to restore connectivity on the island, much of which was left without power after the category 3 storm lashed the island last month with 125 miles per hour winds.
 The storm claimed 34 lives on the island.
 He said his company had already sent several employees to the island to help ensure networks were operating properly.

 "When you are in the middle of a disaster like this, it's really important that people have access to the internet," he said, noting it's useful in communicating with loved ones.
 "But it's also important so that when relief workers go down there, they can coordinate with each other and know where people need help."